jspoe/directory-colorfy/README.md

 Color up those SVGs

 ## Getting Started
-Install the module with: `npm install directory-colorfy`
+Install the module with: `npm install directory-colorfy-jspoe` This package is a fork from `directory-colorfy`

 ```javascript
 var DirectoryColorfy = require('directory-colorfy');